Skip to Main Content

 POSITION DUTIES

-The main purpose of the position is to oversee the day-to-day operations of the Commission and to ensure that the agency's seven operational units function with maximum efficiency.
-This position is also responsible for the oversight of the agency's Managing For Results (MFR) initiatives and developing ongoing strategies to ensure that MFR goals and objectives are archived.
-This position coordinates with the Office of the Attorney General, all matters pertaining to litigation filed against the Commission as well as matters that require legal review and/or interpretation.
+As the lead administrator for the Maryland Parole Commission, this position oversees the day-to-day operations and ensures that the Commissions's seven operational units function with maximum efficiency.
+This position is also responsible for the oversight of the agency's Managing For Results (MFR) initiatives and developing ongoing strategies to ensure that MFR goals and objectives are achieved.
+This position coordinates with the Office of the Attorney General on all matters pertaining to litigation filed against the Commission as well as matters that require legal review and/or interpretation.
+This position also:

 • Assists the Chairperson with the overall management of the Commission that includes eighty employees; serves as designated Appointing Authority for agency in the absence of Chairperson; monitors the agency budget in conjunction with the Chairperson, develops, articulates and disseminates agency policy; evaluates staffing needs and reassigns personnel; sets performance standards for Commission units; reviews performance evaluations and imposes progressive discipline when appropriate.